zahsa/zahsa.github.io/notes/dnn.md

 - A translation transformation is a geometric transformation that moves every point of an object or space by the same distance in a specified direction.
 It is one of the simplest and most fundamental types of transformations, commonly used in computer graphics, robotics, physics, and mathematics.
 - A 2D translation has 2 degrees of freedom (one for the x-direction and one for the y-direction).
 - A 3D translation has 3 degrees of freedom (one for the x-direction, one for the y-direction, and one for the z-direction).
-- To solve for a 2D translation, you need at least 1 point correspondence.
+- To solve for a 2D translation, you need at least 1 point correspondence (PC).
     Why?
 One point gives you two equations (one for x and one for y), which is sufficient to solve for the two unknowns ($t_x$​ and $t_y$​).
 - To solve for a 3D translation, you need at least 1 point correspondence.